Luke Perry: Later work

 Perry guest-starred as gay characters in the sitcoms Spin City (1997) and Will & Grace (2005); in the former, he appeared as Carter Heywood's ex-boyfriend who subsequently fell in love with a woman, and in the latter he played a birdwatcher who catches the eye of Jack McFarland.
 In 2005, Perry was reunited with former 90210 co-star Jennie Garth when he guest-starred on What I Like About You in a loose parody of their 90210 characters' relationship.
 In 2008, Perry guest-starred as rapist Noah Sibert in the season premiere of the television series Law & Order: Special Victims Unit.
 He also guest-starred as cult leader Benjamin Cyrus in an episode of Criminal Minds.
 In late 2009, Perry starred in The Killers' music video for their fourth annual Christmas single, "¡Happy Birthday Guadalupe!".

 The same year, Perry participated in Thomas Nelson's audio Bible production known as The Word of Promise.
 In this dramatized audio, Perry played both Saint Stephen and Judas Iscariot.
 The project also featured a large ensemble of other well-known Hollywood actors, including Jim Caviezel, Louis Gossett Jr., John Rhys-Davies, Jon Voight, Gary Sinise, Jason Alexander, Christopher McDonald, Marisa Tomei, Stacy Keach, and John Schneider.

 Perry appeared on Broadway in 2001 in a revival of The Rocky Horror Show, playing Brad Majors.
 In 2004, he appeared in the London production of When Harry Met Sally ... as Harry, alongside Alyson Hannigan as Sally.
 He played a con man/psychic in a second-season episode of Leverage in 2010, and then appeared as the American version of Inspector Spacetime in an episode of Community in 2013, titled "Conventions of Space and Time".
-Later that year he also played Superman in the film Superman: Quest for Steve.
+Later that year he played Superman in the film Superman: Quest for Steve.